CTurt/DARA/README.md

 ### Limitations

 This is a single stage exploit that runs a small payload which turns the screen different colours.
-If you want to do something more advanced such as loading a background, you will need to write a second stage which loads more code from EEPROM.
+If you want to do something more advanced such as loading a background, you will need to write a second stage which loads more data from EEPROM.

-The FIFA 11 exploit is extremely limited.
-The code is copied with strcpy, so you cannot have any 0 bytes in your payload, and there is only slightly more than 100 bytes of code that can be written before you corrupt the CPSR, or overwrite the return address.
+The FIFA 11 exploit runs in DSi enhanced mode on DSi consoles, however it is extremely limited in its current state.
+The payload is copied with `strcpy`, so it cannot contain any 0 bytes, and it is limited to only slightly more than 100 bytes which can be written before corrupting the CPSR.
 But it works!